joakimk/toniq/README.md

 ## Designed for safety and simplicity first

-Instead of using redis as a messaging queue, toniq uses it as a backup system.
+Instead of using redis as a messaging queue, toniq uses it as a backup.

 Jobs are run within the VM where they are enqueued, but if that VM is stopped or crashes, jobs are recovered from redis by another VM.